 Design Bauhaus art in your browser with Morphic's Bauhaus AI image generator.
-Generate Bauhaus compositions like a Kandinsky-style circle-triangle-square arrangement in primary red-yellow-blue on cream, a Klee-style abstract figure of stacked geometric shapes with a tiny pin-eye, or a hand-lettered poster grid announcing an invented Dessau lecture in flat primary blocks, and pair every piece with the Style Transfer workflow to lock the primary-colour geometry across the line-up.
-Animate any still with the Image to Video tool.
+Create a Kandinsky-style circle-triangle-square on cream or a Dessau lecture poster, lock the primary-colour geometry with Style Transfer, then animate any still with Image to Video.

 Bauhaus subjects you can compose